jia-ni/Nester_Verodin/README.md

 #####Keywords
 Keywords are the functions that make up a test.
 Keywords are defined in a section of the .robot file which has the header *** Keywords ***.
-Keywords are generally made up of other keywords, including built-in keywords, but can also be created using python or java.
+Keywords are generally made up of other keywords, including built-in and user defined keywords, but can also be created using python or java.
 See [this page](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-libraries) for more information.

-In the following example, the keyword opens a browser, navigates to the url that it takes as an argument, then closes the browser.
+In the following example, the *Navigate To Homepage* keyword opens a browser, navigates to the url that it takes as an argument, then closes the browser.
 ```robotframework
 *** Keywords ***
 Navigate To Homepage